Return to the main gate

 • To others it is a symbol of shedding the old ideas that can bind your growth and hold you to old restraints or restrictions.

-• It can be the essence of your true inner spirit that you share with the divine forces around you.
-As a connection between you and the divine.
+• It can be the essence of your true inner spirit that you share with the Divine forces around you.
+As a connection between you and the Divine Universe.

 What ever your reasons, if you chose to find your magikal name, it should be approached with great thought and reverence.